BadagalaAdarsh/Practice/ADARSH/Interview/interview.md

 ## Self Introduction

 * Good Morning sir,
 Thanks for having me today.
-I am Adarsh Badagala,I have pursued my B tech in CSE in GMRIT.
+I am Adarsh Badagala,I have recently completed my B tech in CSE in GMRIT.
 I am basically from Srikakulam, AP but we are settled in Hyderabad.
 Coming to my technical experience I am currently doing internship as a Data Scientist 1 in Argoid Analytics which is a Bangalore based start up.
-My hobbies are listening to Music, Drawing and Calligraphy.
+I like to learn new things and grow my skillset My hobbies are listening to Music, Drawing and Calligraphy.
 I can work efficiently both as an individual and as a team player.
 And.
 I served as Vice Chair and Tech Lead for a student chapter in our college which is ACM Student Chapter